Martyn’s Law Guidance from Boundary Gate & Barrier

 However, Universities and other higher education institutions do not fall under this special consideration and will therefore be placed in either the Standard or Enhanced Tier, dependent on the number of individuals.

-Boundary Gate & Barrier have provided access control security solutions to education establishments across the country and have the relevant expertise to help ensure that they stay compliant with the new Martyn’s Law legislation.
+Boundary Gate & Barrier have a track record of providing access control security solutions to education establishments across the country.
+We have the relevant expertise to help ensure that they stay compliant with the new Martyn’s Law legislation.
+All our sales staff and engineers also have the appropriate level of security screening to work on school sites.

 Martyn's Law Guidance